What to do?

 - Turn off all electrical appliances that were on; especially heat pumps, air-conditioners, or electric heating.
 This precautionary measure will aid in preventing the system from overloading once power is restored.

-- Call JCPB to report your power interruption.
+- Call JCPB to report your power interruption or report via the SmartHub App.
 Consider putting this number in a convenient location for easy access: 952-JCPB (5272).
 JCPB's automated phone systems helps to better serve customer calls, especially during large power outages.
 It is VERY IMPORTANT that we have the correct information concerning your electric account.
 Please check your monthly invoice to make sure that the correct phone number is listed for your account.
 If the phone number is incorrect, space has been provided on the payment stub for you to write the correct number and return to our attention.

 - Tune in to social media for JCPB updates on Facebook and Twitter.
 You may also turn on your battery-operated portable radio and listen for messages from JCPB.
 If possible, call your neighbors and find out if they have information about the emergency.